JJ/granada-off/text/roundabouts.md

-[ten ugliest roundabouts in Spain](http://blogs.publico.es/strambotic/2014/04/rotondismo/), and it was hard work, there is even a full [website](http://www.nacionrotonda.com/) devoted to them, comparing the situation before adn after.
+[ten ugliest roundabouts in Spain](http://blogs.publico.es/strambotic/2014/04/rotondismo/), and it was hard work, there is even a full [website](http://www.nacionrotonda.com/) devoted to them, comparing the situation before and after.
 The article above there are 23000 roundabouts in Spain.
 Fortunately, we have quite a few in Granada.

 In order to enjoy them fully, the best examples are on the GR-3303